islomar/algorithms-and-data-structures/cracking-the-coding-interview/README.md

 ## Data structures
 https://www.youtube.com/playlist?list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P

+### Arrays and Strings
+* Hash tables:
+  * It has an underlying array and a hash function
+  * The hash function maps the key to an integer, which is the index in the array.
+  * If there are lots of values, collisions: use of key % array_length >> there is a linked list in each array position
+  * It can be implemented with a BST: being balanced, the lookup time would be O(log n)
+    * we may use less space, since we don't need to make a reservation of the whole space up front
+* ArrayLists:
+  * dinamically resizing array
+  * O(1) access
+  * It doubles the space when it reaches the limit: that operation is O(n) but it happens rarely
+* StringBuffer
+  * Concatenating Strings: it makes new copies.
+  * StringBuffer creates an array of strings, and only at the end it copies it to a new String.

 ### Hash Tables
 * Highly efficient lookup.
 * In a very simple implementation, it has an array and a hash function.
 A hash function maps the key to an integer, which indicates the index in the array (index=hash(key)).
 The object is then stored at that index.
 But the array should be very large to avoid collisions between the same hash(key) generated.